 What Is The 'Couple Bubble'?

-The Couple Bubble can go by many names, but basically, it is the comfy, protective bubble around you and your partner and the relationship.
+The Couple Bubble can go by many names, but basically, it is the comfy, protective bubble around your relationship.
 It means what happens in the bubble, stays in the bubble.
 And what happens outside of the bubble, stays there too.

 Two's company but three's a crowd, and nowhere is that more prevalent, than in the inner workings of a relationship.
 What goes on behind closed doors, should stay there.
 Unfortunately, that is not always how it goes.